keaghanjames/FuDGE/README.md

 Code and data for *FuDGE: a Functional Distinctiveness and Global Endangerment score for birds*.

-This repository contains the complete analysis pipeline used to compute Functional Distinctiveness (FuD) and the FuDGE conservation-priority index for birds, compare them against their evolutionary equivalents (ED and EDGE), and test their efficiency in protecting phylogenetic and functional diversity under simulated extinction scenarios.
+This repository contains the complete analysis pipeline used to compute Functional Distinctiveness (FuD) and the ecoDGE/FuDGE conservation-priority index for birds, compare them against their evolutionary equivalents (ED and EDGE), and test their efficiency in protecting phylogenetic and functional diversity under simulated extinction scenarios.

 ---